-- Expands the list of acts that constitute unprofessional conduct by a licensed health care provider to include performing sexual orientation change efforts on a patient under age 18. - Defines "sexual orientation change efforts" as any regimen that seeks to change an individual's sexual orientation-including efforts to change behaviors or gender expressions, or to eliminate or reduce sexual or romantic attractions or feelings toward individuals of the same sex.
+- Expands the list of acts that constitute unprofessional conduct by a licensed health care provider to include performing prohibited aversion therapies, including sexual orientation change efforts, on a patient under age 18. - Defines "prohibited aversion therapy" as a practice, treatment or therapy involving sexual orientation change efforts, or electrical shock or extreme temperatures intended to cause pain, discomfort or unpleasant sensations to the client or patient, except electroconclusive therapies provided in accordance with guidelines set forward by the American Psychiatric Association and National Institute of Mental Health. - Defines "sexual orientation change efforts" as any regimen that seeks to change an individual's sexual orientation-including efforts to change behaviors or gender expressions, or to eliminate or reduce sexual or romantic attractions or feelings toward individuals of the same sex.
 The definition does not include psychotherapies that promote acceptance, support, and understanding or facilitate coping, social support, and identity exploration, or provide interventions to address unlawful conduct or unsafe sexual practices, as long as they do not seek to change sexual orientation.